NargesKDev/ESP32-Button-Debounce-TDD/README.md

 This project implements a debounced push button module for the ESP32 using Test-Driven Development (TDD) and hardware timer interrupts.
 It is built with PlatformIO inside WSL (Windows Subsystem for Linux) and developed in Visual Studio Code.

+## Pushbutton and GPIO Pin Connection

+The pushbutton is connected to GPIO pin 34 of the ESP32.
+The connection setup is as follows:

+- One side of the pushbutton is connected to **ground (GND)**.
+- The other side of the pushbutton is connected to **GPIO pin 34** on the ESP32.

+The internal pull-up resistor is enabled on GPIO pin 34, so when the button is **released**, the state will read as `HIGH`.
+When the button is **pressed**, it will pull the GPIO pin to **LOW**, signaling a button press.

+This setup allows for proper detection of the button's debounced state, including the detection of rising and falling edges.

 ## Features

 - TDD with dual targeting (host and embedded)